DisplayLink/evdi/module/README.md

 options evdi initial_device_count=4
 softdep evdi pre: drm_kms_helper i915
 ```
-Note: `softdep` above shows the host has an integrated Intel GPU (`i915`).
+Note: `initial_device_count` this is workaround for XServer that builds static lists af attached gpu devices on startup and might crash when gpu device is added dynamically.
+Note: `softdep` option tells linux kernel to load evdi driver after primary gpu driver is loaded.
+This is to ensure that compositor will not attempt to use evdi driver as primary gpu.

 ## Auto-loading the module
-The  `dkms_install.sh` script assumes the host is using systemd and adds the auto-load config in `/etc/modules-load.d/` that is used by `systemd-modules-load.service`.
+The  `dkms_install.sh` adds the auto-load config in `/etc/modules-load.d/` when it exists.
 For hosts without systemd the convention for loading modules at start-up is via an entry in `/etc/modules`. `modules-load.d` usually has a symbolic link to this file.

-Adding `evdi` to `/etc/modules` therefore should work for a broader range of possible init system scenarios.
+Adding `evdi` to `/etc/modules` enables system to load the driver on boot time.

 ## Usage
-It is not obvious that `evdi` (as of v1.14.1) does not auto-detect and configure DisplayLink devices - something one might expect it to do.
-For that reason the module option `initial_device_count` is required for automatic discovery at load-time.
+Evdi driver is just kernel space driver that adds virtual displays to the Linux.
+DisplayLink device enumeration and control is done in binary driver that can be downloaded from https://www.synaptics.com/products/displaylink-graphics/downloads/ubuntu.

 Alternatively one can manually add outputs with:
 ```